Finding a Job Overseas

 isn't nearly as important as whom you know and who knows you.
 Networking

-with influential people from international companies and from foreign
+with individuals from international companies and from foreign

 If you're in

-a small town or a small company, your best move may initially be to a larger city or a different job where you'll make contacts to help you launch an
+a small town or a small company, you'll need to consider a move to a larger city or a different job where you'll make contacts to help you launch an

 international career.
 Consider,